Awkward Ivanka Trump Moments That Were Captured By Millions

 Ivanka Trump awkwardly posed with a can of Goya beans

-After years as a fashion model and arbiter of style, it only reasons that Ivanka Trump's next move would be into the world of processed Hispanic food products, right?
+After years as a fashion model and arbiter of style, it stands to reason that Ivanka Trump's next move would be into the world of processed Hispanic food products.
 This would have seemed to be the case in July 2020, when Ivanka tweeted out a picture of herself holding up a can of Goya black beans with the caption, "If it's Goya, it has to be good.
 Si es Goya, tiene que ser bueno."
 And though she did it to support Goya in the wake of a political controversy, she looked about as natural holding the can as an elephant holding a pastry brush.

 Melania Trump looked fully dismayed when Ivanka Trump came onstage at the 2020 RNC